hhkaos/awesome-arcgis/arcgis/account-types/name-users/README.md

 ## Integration using OAuth 2.0

-Any developer can add login button (as any other "social login") to enable an user with an ArcGIS account to [login to his app using OAuth, read more](https://github.com/esri-es/arcgis-oauth-samples).
+Any developer can add login button (as any other "social login") to enable an user with an ArcGIS account to [login to his app using oAuth, read more](https://github.com/esri-es/arcgis-oauth-samples).

 ## Name User Levels Guide